christianhujer/XSlides/README.md

   The formula assumes perfect presentation `font-size` at 640x480 and calculates the necessary that at a resolution of 640x480, the default font size would be perfect for presentation.
 - Sticky table of contents (checkbox)
 - Style override for individual slides (class)
+- Footer
+  - Support for copyright meta
+- 'F' key for toggling the visibility of the footer

 ## Planned
+- Button to display help in footer.
+- Better layout of footer.
+- Remember whether footer was visible, and hide it accordingly.
+- Configure whether h is vi key or help key.
+Default should be help key, but selection of vi key should be remembered permanently.
 - Auto-align slides based on content.
 Left-aligned in case the slide contains `ul`, `ol`, `dl` or `pre` elements.
 Center-aligend otherwise.
 - Style override for individual slides (style)
 - Close button for sticky table of contents